Basti district: Languages

 At the time of the 2011 Census of India, 80.25% of the population in the district spoke Hindi, 14.29% Awadhi, 3.21% Bhojpuri and 2.14% Urdu as their first language.

-The district Basti may be considered as the demarcation of the Awadhi and Bhojpuri.
-In cities and urban areas, due to increase in the educated population, Modern Standard Hindi is also spoken in daily conversations.
-The social media population for electoral district Basti, Uttar Pradesh is for Twitter, Facebook, YouTube and Instagram.
-The Twitter population for Basti is 53119.
-Total Facebook users of Basti are 554912.
-Total Instagram accounts in Basti are 456822.
-The YouTube accounts in Basti are 541813.
+The district Basti may be considered as along the border of Awadhi and Bhojpuri speaking regions, and the dialect is consequently a mix of both.
+In cities and urban areas, due to increase in the educated population, Hindi is also spoken in daily conversations.

 Indian diaspora

-During the mid to mid 1800s to the early 1900s many people from the district of Basti migrated through the Indian indenture system to Fiji, Mauritius and South Africa, as well as to Guyana, Jamaica, Trinidad and Tobago, Suriname, and other Caribbean countries.
+During the mid-1800s to the early 1900s many people from the district of Basti migrated through the Indian indenture system to Fiji, Mauritius, South Africa, Guyana, Jamaica, Trinidad and Tobago, Suriname, and other Caribbean countries.
 Most of them stayed and carried their traditions in those then European colonies.
 The former President of Guyana, Cheddi Jagan's parents were from Basti district.
+Former Leader of the Opposition of Trinidad and Tobago and founder of the Sanatan Dharma Maha Sabha, Bhadase Sagan Maraj's paternal grandparents were from Basti district.
+The maternal great-great-great-grandparents and maternal great-great-grandfather of Irfaan Ali, the President of Guyana, were from Basti district as well.
 In Trinidad, the name of the Indian majority village, Basta Hall, is derived from Basti.